 SDA Case Law Update – Can Section 3 Counsel Be Forced to Testify Against Her Own Client

-On October 26, 2020 Alex Procope and Kim Whaley of WEL Partners are chairing the first full day program dedicated to the role of Section 3 counsel hosted by the Elder Law and Trusts and Estates Sections of the Ontario Bar Association.
-Details and registration is available here: Your Comprehensive Guide to Section 3 Counsel.
-We hope that everyone with an interest in the role will be able to attend (electronically).
+In a few weeks, Alex Procope and Kim Whaley of WEL Partners will co-chair the program Your Comprehensive Guide to Section 3 Counsel Under the Substitute Decisions Act.
+This is the first full day program dedicated to the role of Section 3 counsel hosted by the Elder Law and Trusts and Estates Sections of the Ontario Bar Association.
+If you have an interest in the role, join us on October 26, 2020 (electronically).